 The study of student learning strategies is considered one of the core elements of PCAP.
 This area is also largely subject-specific.
-For PCAP 2016, cognitive and metacognitive strategies in reading will be explored.

 Teaching strategies

 Both the SAIP and PISA questionnaires include lengthy lists of teaching strategies to which students (and teachers, in SAIP) are asked to respond.
 These include generic questions about disciplinary climate, use of time, and student-teacher interactions, as well as more subject-specific questions.
 Typically, these questions are about the student's or teacher's experience in a particular class in the year of the survey.
 Because of the narrow scope, this seems likely to result in systematic underestimation of the effects of teaching.